SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/elastic-load-balancer-app.md

 #### S3 Event Notifications Integration

-Sumo’s S3 integration combines scan-based discovery and event based discovery into a unified integration that gives you the ability to maintain a low-latency integration for new content and provide assurances that no data was missed or dropped.
+The Sumo Logic S3 integration combines scan-based discovery and event based discovery into a unified integration that gives you the ability to maintain a low-latency integration for new content and provide assurances that no data was missed or dropped.
 When you enable event based notifications S3 will automatically publish new files to Amazon Simple Notification Service (SNS) topics which Sumo Logic can be subscribed.
 This notifies Sumo Logic immediately when new files are added to your S3 bucket so we can collect it.
 For more information about SNS, see the [Amazon SNS product](https://aws.amazon.com/sns/) detail page.

 Enabling event based notifications is an S3 bucket-level operation that subscribes to an SNS topic.
 An SNS topic is an access point that Sumo Logic can dynamically subscribe to in order to receive event notifications.
 When creating a Source that collects from an S3 bucket Sumo assigns an endpoint URL to the Source.
 The URL is for you to use in the AWS subscription to the SNS topic so AWS notifies Sumo when there are new files.
 See [Configuring Amazon S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) for more information.